 Frosting

-My favorite type of low sugar, Paleo frosting is made with coconut cream, maple syrup, vanilla extract and a little tapioca flour (for texture purposes).
-That's the recipe that I used for these gluten free pumpkin cupcakes (see recipe card for full details).
+My favorite type of low sugar, paleo frosting is made with coconut cream, maple syrup, vanilla extract and a little tapioca starch (for texture purposes).

 Natural Food Dyes